Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 NetworkTransform needs a way to help users smooth movements that can resist to different network conditions and allows users to extend it if needed.
 The previous implementation didn't offer much flexibility on what interpolation algorithm to use.
 If I wanted to create my custom interpolation that prevents players from going through walls instead of interpolating linearly, I would need to reimplement at least part of my own NetworkTransform.
+If I wanted my object to change direction instantaneously I could use a different interpolation implementation than if I wanted to have wobble and inertia.

 It also didn't take into account network jitter, which becomes a visible issue on overloaded or unstable networks like you can find with mobile platforms